Theoretical physics · UCLA

 Samuel Degen headshot

-Samuel Degen is a third-year physics major and URSP Scholar at UCLA researching theoretical frameworks that connect quantum field theory, gravity, and nuclear physics.
-His projects at UCLA and the University of Tokyo aim to improve theoretical predictions for next-generation gravitational wave and ultracold atom experiments using powerful effective methods from quantum field theory.
-Samuel has presented his work internationally and received multiple fellowships recognizing his independent contributions.
-He is deeply committed to mentorship and accessibility in science and plans to continue fostering these values as he pursues a career in academia.
+I am a senior physics major and 2026 Goldwater Scholar at UCLA pursuing theoretical research at the intersection of quantum field theory, gravity, and nuclear physics.
+My work at UCLA and the University of Tokyo uses powerful effective methods to connect fundamental theory with experimentally relevant problems, including next-generation gravitational wave and ultracold atom experiments.
+I have presented my research internationally and received multiple competitive fellowships recognizing my independent contributions.
+Alongside research, I am deeply committed to mentorship and accessibility in science, and I aim to carry these values forward as I pursue a career as an academic researcher and educator.

 Education